vexip-ui/vexip-ui/docs/en-US/component/alert.md

 :::

-:::demo alert/carousel
+:::demo alert/title

-### Carousel Content
+### With Title

-This example shows how to make a carousel content in Alert with the Carousel component.
+When you need to add a brief summary to the alert, you can set the `title` prop or slot with the same name to add a title.

 :::